 Manufactured by Pfizer, Rimadyl (also known as Carprofen) is used to treat the symptoms of arthritis, hip dysplasia, inflammation, pain, and fever in dogs of all ages.
-However, although it is more likely to be used in older dogs since they are more likely to be suffering from joint problems such as arthritis, Rimadyl can also be given to puppies.
+However, although it is more likely to be used in older dogs since they are more likely to be suffering from joint problems such as arthritis, Rimadyl can also be given to young dogs.
 What are the Rimadyl side effects in puppies?

-Rimadyl is no different to any other drug—some animals will inevitably experience unpleasant side effects and in rare cases will die.
+Rimadyl is no different to any other drug—some animals will inevitably experience unpleasant reactions and in rare cases will die.
 However, Rimadyl is well documented as causing a number of very serious and potentially life threatening health problems, so before giving the drug to your puppy, you should make sure you are aware of these side effects and what the symptoms are.

 Rimadyl is normally prescribed by a veterinarian for the relief of painful inflammation and stiffness caused by arthritis and other joint problems.
 Older dogs are often afflicted by arthritis, but puppies can also suffer from joint problems, especially the larger breeds such as Great Danes and Mastiffs.
 However, Rimadyl is also prescribed to help with pain relief in the aftermath of a surgical procedure, and it is very common for the drug to be administered following neutering and spaying operations.

 Ideally a veterinarian should always run blood tests before administering Rimadyl to your puppy.
 This is to rule out any underlying kidney or liver disease.
-Rimadyl should also not be given to puppies with bowel problems or heart disease, and because of the high incidence of Rimadyl related side effects reported in Labrador retrievers, puppies of this breed should not be given Rimadyl.
+Rimadyl should also not be given to puppies with bowel problems or heart disease, and because of the high incidence of Rimadyl related aftereffects reported in Labrador retrievers, puppies of this breed should not be given Rimadyl.

 What are the Rimadyl side effects in puppies?